eraofchaos/eraofchaos.github.io/units/Cavalier.md

  **Unit Soul:** [ Cavalier ](/Items/unt_44/)

  **Unit description:** Jousting: Deals sizeable damage, causing stun on a first attack.

+ **Unit second description :** Charges at your enemies at the beginning of the battle, giving you an advantage.

+ **Unit extra description:** Cavalier attack from behind.
+Be wary!

  **Recommend:** Improve your morale to get the benefits of high morale, including extra moves for affected units.